 Mid Traps

-Although the trapezius is one big muscle, it can be grouped into smaller sections.
 The next section of the trap we'll be discussing is the middle trap.
 Since those muscle fibers run horizontally, the middle trap plays a crucial role in retracting the shoulder blades, pulling them towards the spine.
 For example, the reverse pec deck is a great exercise because you can really squeeze your mid traps to move your shoulder blades closer together.
 Start with your upper arms perpendicular to your torso then proceed to move your arms back while squeezing your mid traps.
-Bonus tip: the reverse pec deck will also work out your read deltoids.
+Bonus tip: the reverse pec deck will also work out your rear deltoids.

 High Rows

 Furthermore, you can set up the seated row to work your mid traps as well.
 If you move the resistance with your elbows down (shoulder extension), you will emphasize the lats.
 But, if you move the resistance with your elbows up, you will emphasize the mid traps and rhomboids.
-Both methods are great for working out your back muscles, but your grips will dictate which muscles do most of the work.
-We wrote an article on working out different muscles with both types of grips.
-Or, you can just click the image below to watch how we set up each of the exercises.
+Both methods are great for working out your back muscles, but your grip and movement will dictate which muscles do most of the work.

 TRX Bands